tc39/proposal-regexp-unicode-sequence-properties/README.md

 Some of the use cases for “not a property of strings” can be supported via a negative lookahead:
 `/(?!\p{RGI_Emoji_Flag_Sequence})\p{Symbol}/u`

 Note: Using a property of strings inside a character class is equivalent to an alternation of all of the strings and characters, such that the order of elements is irrelevant (e.g., listing the strings longest-first).
-(This could be optimized by retaining a character class of the single characters.)
+(This could be optimized by retaining a character class of the single characters, as illustrated in the Motivation section above.)

 ### FAQ